animtel/EvManager/README.md

 EvManager - is a bot that allows you to find free time in your schedule and notify colleagues as quickly as possible using a convenient messenger.

+The main infrastracture based on NLU Framework - [rasa](https://rasa.com/) which is the leading conversational AI platform, for personalized conversations at scale.

 ## Goals:

 1. Create Slack bot that could receive commands (“my free time slots”, “send email to [Name]” )